guymorganb/My_UI_Components/README.md

 - `video-card-hover**`: Hover teffect animation on this card.
 - `video-button-animation**`: A buttong that expands open to full screen.
 - `wavy-hero`: Backdrop with a blurred wave, suble and appealing.
-- `React**`: This directory holds react components
-    -- `Expanding_Burger_Nav**`: This navbar expands when clicked folloing a nice motion path.
+- `React**`: This directory holds modular react components -- `Expanding_Burger_Nav**`: This navbar expands when clicked folloing a nice motion path.
-    -- `Tailwinds_ChakraNav_withMotion`: A resonsive navbar with framer motion variants, mad to be simple, customizable and flexible
+    - `Chakra_UI`: This directory contains modular UI components made with Chakra UI & React -- `Tailwinds_ChakraNav_withMotion`: A resonsive navbar with framer motion variants, mad to be simple, customizable and flexible
         -- `Chakra_social-media-tooltip`: Attractive icons with tooltips, built with React and Chakra.
+        -- `Custom_underlines`: This directory contains 2 types of custom underlines, "right to left" and "center to edges" both are full customizeable

 Items marked with `**` are newly added or components Ive marked for updates.